MicrosoftDocs/visualstudio-docs/mac/refactoring.md

 ![Renaming and identifier](media/refactoring-renaming2.png)

-## Quick actions
+## Quick Actions and Refactorings

-Quick Actions let you easily refactor, generate, or otherwise modify code with a single action.
+Quick Actions and Refactorings let you easily refactor, generate, or otherwise modify code with a single action.

 Quick Actions can be used to: